Weave.js

 Scaffold the frontend project

-Now let's create the frontend application on top of Next.js and powered by Weave.js.
-This will render the UI and canvas with live updates.
+Now, create the frontend application on top of Next.js and powered by Weave.js.
+This project will render the UI and canvas with live updates.

-Open a terminal on the same parent folder as the backend side project and execute the following command:
+Open a new terminal in the same parent folder as the backend project and execute the following command:

 pnpm create weave-frontend-app

-1. Project name: The folder name where the frontend project will be created (e.g. my-app).
+1. Project name: The folder name for the frontend project (e.g. my-app).

 2. Select the store: For this quickstart, select the store named: